thegenuinegourav/Android-meets-Rails/README.md

-In this project, JSON Api is build by ruby on rails and this JSON is parsed in Android App Android as frontend and rails as backend are communicating with each other via JSON
+In this project, JSON Api is build by ruby on rails and this JSON is parsed in Android App!

+Android as frontend and rails as backend are communicating with each other via JSON..